seppzer0/silent-writing-theme/README.md

 ### IDE (recommended)

-In the `Extensions` menu of your VSCode installation search for "Silent Writing" extension.
+In the `Extensions` menu of your VSCode installation search for "Silent Writing Theme" extension.
 Once found, click the "Install" button.

 ### VSIX